Simulation-Software-Engineering/Lecture-Material/04_documentation/website_generators_demo.md

 - `sphinx-quickstart`
     - You only have to do this once
     - Separate source and build directories (y/n) [n]: n
-        - Of the documentation obviously.
+        - ... of the documentation obviously.
 Both will go into `docs`.
     - Project name: Diffusion Solver
     - Author name(s): Benjamin Uekermann
     - Project release []: 0.1.0